abbasshafi/Projects/README.md

 # Projects
-This repository contain the Projects made.
+This repository contains different kind of Projects.